ServBay Documentation: Manage Databases with Adminer

 Delete

-(For SQLite 3, deleting a database simply means deleting its .sqlite
+(For SQLite 3, deleting the database means removing the .sqlite

 file manually from the file system.)

-- Credential Security: Keep the database usernames and passwords obtained from your ServBay settings safe and secure.
-Do not share them.
+- Credential Security: Keep the database usernames and passwords obtained from ServBay settings secure and do not share them.

-- ServBay Status: Adminer is accessible through ServBay's internal web server, and database services must be running for connections to work.
-If you cannot access Adminer or the databases, check that the ServBay application and relevant packages (Caddy/Nginx, MariaDB/MySQL, PostgreSQL, etc.) are up and running.
+- ServBay Running Status: Adminer is accessed via ServBay’s built-in web server and requires the corresponding database service to be running.
+If you can't access Adminer or connect to a database, check if the ServBay application is active and that required packages (Caddy/Nginx, MariaDB/MySQL, PostgreSQL, etc.) are started.

-- SQLite File Path: Make sure the SQLite database file path is in a location where the ServBay user has read/write permissions.
-It’s recommended to use ServBay’s data directory at
+- SQLite File Paths: Make sure that your SQLite database files are stored in a location where the ServBay user has read/write permissions—preferably in

 /Applications/ServBay/db/sqlite/

-. - Performance: While Adminer is lightweight and convenient, for very large databases or advanced management tasks, dedicated desktop client tools (like TablePlus, DBeaver, pgAdmin, etc.) may offer more features or better performance.
+. - Performance: Adminer is lightweight and best suited for regular-sized databases and routine management tasks.
+For very large or complex databases, specialized desktop clients (TablePlus, DBeaver, pgAdmin, etc.) may offer advanced features and better performance.

 Frequently Asked Questions (FAQ)